Next Book in the Series Browse A–Z

 Publication Reading Order

-The Matthew Hope is a Police Procedural / Children's Fiction series by Ed McBain, comprising 13 books published between 1976 and 1998.
-Books are listed in publication order, which is the recommended reading sequence.
+The Matthew Hope is a Police Procedural / Children's Fiction series by Ed McBain, made up of 13 books published between 1976 and 1998.
+It begins with Goldilocks (1976), and is best read in publication order.
+The most recent entry is The Last Best Hope (1998), spanning 22 years of storytelling.

 More series by Ed McBain